-All in all, sports betting increases viewership, engagement and the value of advertising on television and digital streaming.
-Leagues have struck various partnerships with gaming entities and sportsbooks directly (such as MGM becoming the NBA’s first official gaming partner), NHL with FanDuel, and numerous individual teams with sportsbooks, such as William Hill and the Vegas Golden Knights).
+All in all, sports betting increases viewership, engagement, and the value of advertising on television and digital streaming.
+Leagues have struck various partnerships with gaming entities and sportsbooks directly (such as MGM becoming the NBA’s first official gaming partner), NHL with FanDuel, and numerous individual teams with sportsbooks (such as William Hill and the Vegas Golden Knights).
+Even the NFL now permits team-sportsbook partnerships, and the first came in June 2020 when the Broncos teamed up with FanDuel and Betfred.
 In other words, brand new revenue streams have opened and existing ones will get buttressed.

-Each of the sports leagues — major or a tier or two below, such as NASCAR with its own “data deal” with Betgenius, are seeking and cutting deals related to sports betting.
+Each of the major sports leagues — including NASCAR with its own “data deal” with Betgenius — are seeking and cutting deals related to sports betting.

-Another frontier: New statistics and new markets for legal wagering.
+New statistics and new markets for legal wagering.
 MLB and MGM are in the process of exploring betting on baseball’s “Statcast” data, which offers advanced stats shown on broadcasts (or available online) such as home run distance.
 No state has yet approved Statcast wagering.
-Likewise, the NHL is exploring the use of advanced stats, for licensure and betting.
-And consider that MGM acquired some ashes from the remains of the Alliance of American Football (AAF), it’s gambling app, for $125,000.
+Likewise, the NHL is exploring the use of advanced stats for licensure and betting.

-Large gaming entities for which sports betting is a very small fraction of overall revenue, such as MGM Resorts International, as well as online-only, DFS-turned-sportsbook operators like DraftKings, are racing for market share.
+Large gaming entities for which sports betting is a very small fraction of overall revenue, such as MGM Resorts International and online-only, DFS-turned-sportsbook operators like DraftKings, are racing for market share.
 The overall gaming market has seen some consolidation — namely Eldorado Resorts’ acquisition of Caesars Entertainment — and access deals such as the Boyd Gaming deal with FanDuel Sportsbook, putting the latter brand into various states in online and retail form.

-A couple articles discussing the various companies involved:
+Here are a couple of articles discussing the various companies involved: